Why scissor switches?

 Limited sizes – Mechanical switches only come in set sizes.
 We needed custom-sized arrow keys to match a 75% laptop keyboard layout.

 Instead of mechanical switches, we decided to use scissor switches.
 These are what you see in pretty much every laptop keyboard these days.
 They are quiet, ultra low profile (~1mm), and can fit our custom key shape requirements.
-As an added benefit, they’re also easy to press, which doubles as an ergonomic feature.

 The issue with scissor switch keyboards though is that you can’t produce them easily unless you go to a manufacturer.
 It has to do with the way they are put together.
 Some examples of what makes it hard: